getodk/skunkworks-crow/README.md

 ### 2.1 Install and setting up ODK Collect<a name="install-collect"></a>

-To install ODK Collect visit this link.
+To install ODK Collect visit [this](https://docs.opendatakit.org/collect-install) link.
-To know more about ODK Collect visit the this documentation
+To know more about ODK Collect visit the [documentation](https://docs.opendatakit.org/collect-intro) page

 ### 2.2 Install Share<a name="install-share"></a>